-If you are attending in suspected labour you will be seen on Labour Ward where you are assessed in a single room and social distancing can be practiced therefore your partner can be with you.
+If you are attending in suspected labour you will be seen on Labour Ward where you are assessed in a single room and social distancing can be practised - therefore your partner can be with you.
 If you are found to be in early labour/latent phase you may choose to go home together, or stay on the antenatal ward for observation – but this would be without your partner if it’s outside of our visiting sessions.

 If your labour is confirmed as established on arrival, or once you return from home/the antenatal ward in established labour your partner can be with you until the birth of your baby and for a period of time after birth.